 Trincomalee War Cemetery

 A beautifully maintained cemetery announces its name on its iron gate along with the dates 1939-1945.
 The years indicate that it belongs to the World War II era.
-You see the cemetery as in the image above, I do not think it opens more than this for visitors.
+You see the cemetery in the image above, I do not think it opens more than this for visitors.

 Orr’s Hill Army Museum

 This is the most basic but very well-presented museum I have seen.
 To a layperson, it is a great introduction to the wide range of weapons used by the Army, where they were invented and when were they procured by Sri Lanka.
-A room introduces to the army uniform, its ranks, insignias of various regiments, etc. Another room has a display of defense communications.
+A room introduces the army uniform, its ranks, insignias of various regiments, etc. Another room has a display of defense communications.

 You need 30-60 mins depending on your interest to see this museum.
 Located right next to the ocean, it is a pleasure to walk through this well-maintained museum.
 An army person will guide you, though the language may be a challenge.

 You can practice shooting at a combat setup and get the experience of being an army person for a fee.
 I think it is a great idea to acquaint citizens with the life of army men in the country.